Wedbush Morgan Securities Inc Buys Vanguard S&P 500 ETF, iShares Short Treasury Bond ETF, Apple Inc, Sells PIMCO Enhanced Short Maturity Active Exchange-Trad, AECOM, AllianzGI Artificial Intelligence & Technology Opp

 Wedbush Morgan Securities Inc sold out a holding in AECOM.
 The sale prices were between $48.92 and $65.29, with an estimated average price of $56.9.Sold Out: AllianzGI Artificial Intelligence & Technology Opp (AIO)

-Wedbush Morgan Securities Inc sold out a holding in iShares 3-7 Year Treasury Bond ETF.
-The sale prices were between $129.81 and $132.77, with an estimated average price of $131.39.Sold Out: Centene Corp (CNC)

-Wedbush Morgan Securities Inc sold out a holding in Centene Corp.
-The sale prices were between $57.97 and $69.75, with an estimated average price of $61.87.Sold Out: (ITE)

 Wedbush Morgan Securities Inc sold out a holding in .
-The sale prices were between $32.07 and $33.04, with an estimated average price of $32.58.Sold Out: Watsco Inc (WSO)
+The sale prices were between $32.07 and $33.04, with an estimated average price of $32.58.Sold Out: iShares S&P/Citigroup International Treasury Bond (IGOV)

-Wedbush Morgan Securities Inc sold out a holding in Watsco Inc. The sale prices were between $225.54 and $260.75, with an estimated average price of $246.61.Reduced: PIMCO Enhanced Short Maturity Active Exchange-Trad (MINT)
+Wedbush Morgan Securities Inc sold out a holding in iShares S&P/Citigroup International Treasury Bond.
+The sale prices were between $51.93 and $55.91, with an estimated average price of $53.91.Reduced: PIMCO Enhanced Short Maturity Active Exchange-Trad (MINT)

 Here is the complete portfolio of WEDBUSH MORGAN SECURITIES INC. Also check out: